 summary: string; // 2-3 sentence summary

-keyDecision: string | null; // the decision made, if applicable
+keyDecision: string | null; // the call that was made

 tags: string[]; // service names, technology names